mutantstandard/orxporter/README.md

 Orxporter depends on other software to produce everything that's not SVG.

 ### SVG rasterisers
-One SVG rasteriser is required for Orxporter to export to raster formats (every other format other than `svg` and `svgo`):
+One SVG rasteriser is required for Orxporter to export to raster formats.

 | software | purpose |
 | :--    | :-- |